 FREE VESSEL SAFETY CHECKS

-The Vessel Safety Check program is a cooperative effort between the United States Coast Guard Auxillary and the United States Power Squadrons to provide recreational boaters with free courtesy examinations of their vessels.
+The Vessel Safety Check program is a cooperative effort between the United States Coast Guard Auxillary and the America's Boating Club to provide recreational boaters with free courtesy examinations of their vessels.
 The program is in no way a regulatory action and the results are not shared with any government agency.
 The checks include a review of the boaters state registraion, a check to insure that the boat is equipped with all the items that are required by Coast Guard and individual state regulations, the observation that required equipment such as lights, engine vent blowers and horns are in serviceable condition and a discussion with the operator of key boating safety information.
 If the vessel meets all the required evaluation items the boat operator receives a Vessel Safety Check decal to display prominently on their boat.
 Although the decal will not prevent Coast Guard or local law enforcement agencies from boarding the boat if they suspect that the boat is not being operated in accordance with regulations, they will not stop and board a boat soley for the purpose of conducting a vessel compliance check.
 The best part of the Vessel Safety Check program is that it is TOTALLY FREE.
 CLICK HERE for more information about the Vessel Safety Check program or to request one for your boat.

-Each year the Catawba Sail and Power Squadron joins forces with the Charlotte Power Squadron to host a Children's Outing for underpriviledged children in the Charlotte and York County area.
+Each year America's Boating Club of the Catawba joins forces with the Charlotte Power Squadron to host a Children's Outing for underpriviledged children in the Charlotte and York County area.
 This day of fun on and around the water is normally held the weekend before Memorial Day and includes activities like fishing, swimming, games and of course boat rides on Lake Wylie.
 The event has been held for more than forty years and has been located at Elks Park, Bowater Park and since 2012 at the Red Fez Shrine Club near Lake Wylies Buster Boyd Bridge.
 Agencies invited by the Catawba squadron to bring participants include Children's Attention Home, Pilgrimis Inn, Boy's and Girl's Club of York County, Safe Passage, York County Department of Social Services, Famly Promise of York County, Tender Hearts, Salvation Army of Rock Hil, Lancaster Children's Home and others.

 SEA SCOUT SHIP LAKE WYLIE